-Erectile dysfunction (ED) was once believed to be psychological; however, now doctors understand that ED occurs as a result of systemic disease, aging, loss of blood flow, lack of nitric oxide, or due to nerve injury.
+Erectile dysfunction (ED) may be psychological; however, now doctors understand that ED occurs as a result of systemic disease, aging, loss of blood flow, lack of nitric oxide, or due to nerve injury.
 Additionally, urologic diseases such as Peyronie’s disease and cavernous nerve injury can also contribute to ED.

 What is Erectile Dysfunction?